tutmryan/vo-dev-api/docs/infrastructure/shared-infra-setup.md

 1. Pick a name (e.g. `vo-vid-keys-nonprod` for non prod tenant), select the appropriate region, and click "Next" to configure access
 1. Choose `Vault access policy` options in `Permission model` section
 1. Click on "Review + create" and finalise the creation
+1. Once the key vault is created, browse to it in the portal and delete default access policy created for the current login user

 ## Create access policies to grant Verified ID services access to the keys in the key vault